 In fact, nearly all dog skin problems have the symptom of itching so treating the symptoms alone usually results in multiple vet visits.

 You can reduce the number of vet visits by understanding the cause and treating at home, where possible.
-And many are easily treated at home, if you just know which condition to treat.
+Many dog skin conditions are easily treated at home, if you just know which condition to treat.
 Find out how you can determine the cause in 3 easy steps.

 The most common canine skin disorders are as follows:

-Many of these conditions can be prevented or treated by using a good quality dog shampoo on a regular basis.
-Also, did you know that just by adding a simple supplement to your dog's food, you can improve the condition of your dog's skin and coat, regardless of the cause!
+Even if you don't know why your dog is itching, many of these conditions can be prevented or treated by using a good quality dog shampoo on a regular basis.
+Also, did you know that just by adding a simple omega 3 supplement to your dog's food, you can improve the condition of your dog's skin and coat, regardless of the cause!

-That's right, Wild Alaskan Salmon Oil can help with nearly all skin-related disorders.
+A good source of omega 3 is Wild Alaskan Salmon Oil which can help with nearly all skin-related disorders.
 It boosts your dog's immune system and, in time, can help your dog to heal its own skin-related condition from within.
 You can find out why and how here.

 Many dogs that suffer from skin disorders actually have an immune system that is not functioning correctly or is otherwise compromised.
-Simply adding salmon oil that has an abundant supply of omega oils will help to restore the immune system.
+Simply adding a fish oil, like salmon, will provide an abundant supply of omega oils to your dogs diet which will help to restore the immune system.

-Dog food manufacturers may add the supplement to the food before processing but by the time the food gets to your dog the active ingredients added will almost certainly be destroyed.
-That's because salmon oil is full of omega oils which are unstable to heat, oxygen, and light and cannot survive the high heat temperatures that processed kibble or canned food undergoes.
+Dog food manufacturers may add the supplement to the food before processing but by the time the food gets to your dog, the active ingredients added will almost certainly be destroyed.
+Omega oils are unstable to heat, oxygen, and light and cannot survive the high heat temperatures that processed kibble or canned food undergoes.
 Even if some oils survive the manufacturing process they would almost certainly be destroyed when being stored in opened bags that are not refrigerated.

 First, we need to get past all that fur and take a look at the skin.
 Use your hand to part your dog's hair and look closely at the skin.
 Are you seeing any signs of sores, redness, dandruff, parasites, dog skin rashes, lumps, bumps or bald spots?
 If so, make a note of any findings.